DCC-EX/dcc-ex.github.io/docs/big-picture/stage1.rst

 At the end of stage 1, we expect you will learn the following:

-* How to define turnout and signal objects.
+* How to define the different types of turnout and signal objects.
 * How to reference sensors.
 * How, why, and when to effectively use aliases.
-* How an object ID is different to the physical object it represents.
+* How an object ID is different to the pin or configuration used by the physical object it represents.
 * How to enable layout automation while still manually controlling the trains.
-* How to enable a fully automated layout including train control.
+* How to enable a fully automated layout.
 * What hardware can be used, and how to connect the components.

 .. raw:: html